cyberixae/learn-typescript/src/chapter1.md

 # Preface

-# Computers

 Computers are machines that can do almost anything as long as we manage to describe what we want them to do.
+This book is dedicated to trying.

+## Computers

-Computers are base on a theoretical model called turing machine.
+Computers are based on a theoretical model called turing machine.
 The concept of turing machine was created by Alan Turing with the intention of automating mathematics.
 Before the invention of mechanical computers, companies and governments used to hire people to perform important computations.
 The term "computer" was then used for the machine that replaced these workers.